lu-tar/blog/content/posts/wifi_channel.md

 >a channel is a numbered, shared, layer 1 domain with a specific bandwidth (often expressed in MHz) and a center frequency.

 Let's unpack the little, over condensed, definition of channel:
-A radio frequency channel is **numbered** because channel "1" is easier to remember than "22 MHz channel with center frequency of 2412 MHz between 2401 and 2423 MHz."
+- A radio frequency channel is **numbered** because channel "1" is easier to remember than "22 MHz channel with center frequency of 2412 MHz between 2401 and 2423 MHz".
 - An RF channel is a "shared" medium because, unlike IEEE 802.3 Ethernet, which is shielded from the outside, there is no "shielded twisted pair" over the air, and interferers and ground noise are important variables to consider.
 - A RF channel is a **layer 1 domain** because it sits alongside 802.3 in the bottom of the ISO-OSI pile.
 - A Wi-Fi RF channel uses **bandwidth** of 20 MHz for OFDM-based transmissions and 22 MHz for DSSS-based, but we can bond channel together and double the bandwidth up to 160 MHz.
 20, 40, 80 and 160 MHz are the wireless enterprise standards but some technologies can use 1 (like Bluetooth), 5 or 10 MHz bandwidth.
 - The **center frequency** of a RF channel is the peak frequency where most of the information are transmitted.

-This definition can surely be expanded according to your background but for a networking engineer with a mixed knowledge of routing, switching, and wireless, this is a good starting point because it encapsulates all the core variables.
+This definition can surely be expanded according to your background but for a networking engineer with a mixed knowledge of routing, switching and wireless, this is a good starting point because it encapsulates all the core variables.

 ---

 In the next section I'm going to unpack different concepts:
 1. The shape of a wireless channel
-2. Channel bonding
-3. Good and bad channel utilization
+2. Good and bad channel utilization
-4. Co-channel interference
+3. Channel bonding
-5. Channel assignment algorithms: Cisco DCA
+4. Channel assignment algorithms: Cisco DCA

 ### Spectral mask or "what the hell am I watching?!?"
 The first day I opened Channelyzer I thought "What the hell am I watching?!"
 And that is the root question of this paragraph: why do we occasionally see a *hill* shape, a *squared* shape, a *panettone* shape, or neither during an RF analysis?